Accommodations and supportive services include, but are not limited to, the following:

 - Text reading in quality computerized voices

-- Editing tools such as a spell checker, word predictor, dictionary, word wizard thesaurus, and a sounds alike tool that helps users determine if they've chosen the correct homophones in their writing
+- Editing tools such as a spell checker, word predictor, dictionary, word wizard thesaurus, and a sounds alike tool help users determine if they've chosen the correct homophones in their writing

 - An MP3 converter to convert text into files for later playback in an MP3 player